walterfreeman/phy211/syllabus2.md

 You may also ask your lab TA or Sam Sampere (smsamper@syr.edu).
 (You may, of course, ask any of us questions about the *physics* of things you do in lab.)

-You should ask your lab TA or Tomasz Skwarnicki (the lab professor) questions about lab.

 Another good place to ask about things in your lab is the #lab-discussion channel on Discord.
 Someone in our class will likely know the answer!

 <a id="help"></a>
 #### Help Sessions and the Physics Clinic

-The Physics Clinic (room 112) is a place where you can go during the day to work with other people, along with professional tutors, to learn physics.
+The Physics Clinic (room 112) is a place where you can go from 8am-9pm (or thereabouts) to work with other people, along with professional tutors, to learn physics.
 We hope you'll find it a welcoming and friendly place!
 I'll be holding help sessions there ("office hours"), when you can come talk to me about anything; even when I am not there, there will almost always be someone on hand to help you.